Steve Moneghetti

 He lit the cauldron in his hometown of Ballarat to celebrate the Sydney 2000 Olympic Games.
 He was the Mayor of the Commonwealth Games Village at the Melbourne Commonwealth Games in 2006.

 In 2010 he was named as the Australian team's chef de mission for the 2010 Commonwealth Games in Delhi, India.

-In 2014 he was nominated for an Order of Australia medal and was quoted to say 'Not bad for not winning an Olympic gold at Athens athletics'.
+In 2014 he was named a Member of the Order of Australia.

-On 24.
-September 2017 he finished the 44th Berlin Marathon in the time of 3:27:30.
+On 24 September 2017 he finished the 44th Berlin Marathon in the time of 3:27:30.

 In 2021, he was inducted into Sport Australia Hall of Fame as a general member.

+In 2022 Moneghetti ran the fastest ever time for 5000 meters for the 60 and over age category, in 15 minutes and 52 seconds.

 Moneghetti's heritage can be traced to the Swiss Italians of Australia.

 Media

-Moneghetti appears in a feature film titled Reverse Runner.
-He plays the fictional character of John Johns, a retired champion at the 100 meter backwards sprint.
-The film is a sporting comedy which also features a cameo from Bruce McAvaney.
+Moneghetti appears in the 2012 feature film Reverse Runner.
+He plays the fictional character of John Johns, a retired champion at the 100 metres backwards sprint.
+The film is a sporting comedy which also features a cameo from sports broadcaster Bruce McAvaney.